 Still, Stacia recognized the toll that litigation took on her clients: the interruption to business operations, an oftentimes significant increase in insurance premiums, the risk of an uncovered claim or excess verdict, and an inability to control key litigation decisions affecting the business.
 Stacia worked with her clients to review the events leading to suit; many could have benefited from risk control and pre-loss planning.

 Firmly believing that preventing a loss from happening in the first place is far superior to the toils and troubles that accompany litigation, Stacia obtained an Associate in Risk Management certification from the American Institute For Chartered Property Casualty Underwriters (The Institutes) in 2015 to complement her practical experience in evaluating risk and its legal effects.
 Cornerpoint Law followed shortly thereafter, and now Stacia is passionate about helping businesses minimize the risk of litigation.
 Because of her interests in technology, privacy, risk management, and the law, Stacia obtained a certification in Cyber Risk Management from The Institutes in 2016.1 She is licensed to practice law in all Washington courts, and state courts in Idaho.
+For the past two years, Stacia has been rated by Super Lawyers® as a Rising Star in the area of Business/Corporate law.

 A native of beautiful Baker City, Oregon, Stacia obtained her law degree from the University of California, Hastings College of the Law, in San Francisco in 2005 and her Bachelor of Arts in Communication, magna cum laude, from the University of Southern California in Los Angeles in 2002.